 The plan exposes the Group to the risk of fall in interest rates.
-A fall in interest rates will result in an increase in the ultimate cost of providing the above benefit and will thus result in an increase in the value of the liability (as shown in Restated Consolidated Financial Information).
+A fall in interest rates will result in an increase in the ultimate cost of providing the above benefit and will thus result in an increase in the liability (as shown in Restated Consolidated Financial Information).